swcarpentry/python-novice-gapminder/episodes/04-built-in.md

 In many cases, these responses will be as accurate as those you could find online, but responses from a chatbot can and often do include errors.
 Just as with an answer found on the internet, you need the knowledge and skills to be able to understand these responses, to judge whether or not they are accurate, and to fix any errors in the code it offers you.

-In addition to asking for help, programmers use generative AI tools to generate code from scratch, extend, improve and reorganise existing code, translate code between programming languages, figure out what terms to use in a search of the internet, and more.
+In addition to asking for help, programmers can use generative AI tools to generate code from scratch; extend, improve and reorganise existing code; translate code between programming languages; figure out what terms to use in a search of the internet; and more.
 However, there are drawbacks that you should be aware of.

 The models used by these tools have been "trained" on very large volumes of data, much of it taken from the internet, and the responses they produce reflect that training data.